kmaritripley/kmaritripley.github.io/readme.md

 A few other front matter variables that could be used.

 - If you don't want the title to appear in a post or project, include the variable `hide_title: true`.
-Pretty self explanitory, that.
+Pretty self explanatory, that.

 ## Images